marzelwidmer/ansible-kubernetes-openshift-pi3/README.md

 The final step for a working Kubernetes cluster is to run

-    ansible-playbook -i hosts kubernetes.yml
+    sudo ansible-playbook -i hosts kubernetes.yml

-This will install one master at n0 and threed additional nodes n1, n2, n3 with the help of [kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/)
+This will install one master at KCLUSTER0 and threed additional nodes KCLUSTER1, KCLUSTER2, KCLUSTER3 with the help of [kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/)

 In addition this playbook does the following: